ietf-ippm/meeting-materials/ietf112-virtual/minutes.md

 ### draft-ietf-ippm-connectivity-monitoring

 Greg Mirsky: When we are referring to something as a connection, it is not only the ability the ability to receive packets for this connection but the ability not to to receive packets not for this connection.
 With MPLS, we usually refer to the loss of path continuity.
 The term is BFD (bidirectional forwarding detection).
 Loss is declared on 3 consecutive lost packets.
 There is a good reason for 3.
-Not only similar to ??? but it provides stability/ I'm concerned about loss declaration on 1 packet.
+Not only similar to ??? but it provides stability.
+I'm concerned about loss declaration on 1 packet.
 Does the next packet after it mark the connection as up?
 That's bouncy.
 That could cause a lot of confusion.
 Maybe something that need discussion, related to fault management OAM.

 Redinger Geib: Not a BFD expert.
 Slide 2 shows how 3 packets and sent/received over a timeline